 Analyzing gold's real value over time highlights its role as a hedge against inflation, with notable fluctuations influenced by economic conditions.

 The spot gold price, driven by supply and demand dynamics, has proven its worth during economic crises.
 For instance, from 1971 to 2019, gold's average annual return was 10.6%, which translates to approximately 5.5% when adjusted for inflation.
 However, gold mining stocks and the spot price can be volatile.
-During the high inflation period from 2011 to 2021, real returns were minimal even though nominal prices increased.
+During the high inflation period from 2011 to 2021, actual returns were minimal, even though nominal prices increased.

 These fluctuations stress the importance of considering inflation-adjusted values when evaluating gold's long-term performance.
 Thus, gold remains a complex but essential asset in diversified portfolios.